 Old San Juan Neighborhood Guide: History and Luxury

-This is the best SJU airport transfer option for groups, families, or anyone who refuses to deal with any of the chaos above.
+This is the best SJU airport transfer option for groups, families, or anyone who refuses to deal with dispatch lines and surge pricing.
 Services like Welcome Pickups and GO Puerto Rico Shuttle send a licensed driver to meet you at your baggage carousel.

-They hold a tablet sign showing your name and track your flight in real time.
-A delayed aircraft does not cost you a penny extra.
+They hold a sign with your name and track your flight in real time.
+A delayed aircraft does not cost you extra.

-• SJU to Condado or Old San Juan: Roughly $21 to $24 flat.
-This is comparable to a taxi but with a premium meet-and-greet included.
+• SJU to Condado or Old San Juan: Roughly $21 to $24 flat, comparable to a taxi but with a meet-and-greet included

-• Luxury SUV or Sprinter van: Designed for groups, these cost $65 to $80 per person or $115 and up per group.
-This is fully inclusive of tolls, fees, and surcharges.
+• Luxury SUV or Sprinter van: $65 to $80 per person or $115 and up per group, fully inclusive of tolls, fees, and surcharges

-• Nocturnal surcharge: Expect roughly $10 additional between 10 PM and 7 AM.
+• Nocturnal surcharge: Roughly $10 additional between 10 PM and 7 AM

 You get zero surge pricing, zero cash required, and zero kiosk lines.